 A side clip, holster, 18650 (18700) battery with internal USB-C charging, USB-A to C charging cable, and spare O-rings are included.
 The standard price is 159 Euro (US$172.at the time of writing).
 It is certainly not a budget light, but acceptably priced for a specialist light with relatively small production runs.

 The LightPainter V2 is specifically designed for light painting photography - creating light trails in the dark.
 This light is compatible the new version of the "All in One" adapter specifically designed for this light which allows for easy access to the side buttons.
 This is included in many of the kit options.
-Note: this is a new "All in One" adapter, as the head size is larger than the original.
-I have tested the Anduril UI based Noctigon KR4 flashlight to also be compatible with the new "All in One Adapter".
+Note: this is a new "All in One" adapter, as the V2's head size is larger than the original V1.
+I have tested the Anduril UI based Noctigon KR4 and budget Convoy S21E flashlights to also be compatible with the new V2 "All in One Adapter".

 Compatibility with other light painting systems includes:

-Light Painting Brushes (LPB) - use LPP step up ring with Universal Adapter, or @lightpaintingaccessories adapter both allow access to the side buttons.
+Light Painting Brushes (LPB) - use LPP step up ring with Universal Adapter.
+Light Painting Accessories are expected to make an adapter to allow access to both side buttons (contact @lightinguptheport in Instagram).

-The light comes with a rechargeable protected 3000mAh 18650 (18700) Li-ion battery, with internal USB-C charging.
+The light comes with a rechargeable protected 3500mAh 18650 (18700) Li-ion battery, with internal USB-C charging.
 This means that battery has to be removed to be charged, The battery can also be charged into a conventional Li-ion charger.
 Charging terminated at 4.19V, and using the integrated charging took approximately 3 hours to charge from empty.
-Unfortunately, flat top unprotected 18650s (which is what I usually use in my lights) do not fit, which limits use to longer protected 18650s (which are more like 18700s).
+The production version has been improved since the prototype and now works with flat top unprotected 18650s as well.

 The LightPainter V2 can be easily tripod mounted via a SmallRig Super Clamp, and there are a few 3rd party 28mm diameter flashlight diffusers which should be compatible.